cheap vst alternatives

 Thus, finding an alternative is a bit hard, but it is possible.
 Without further ado, we present the closest match in the free vst market for a Serum replacement: Vital.
 It comes pretty close in terms of power and sound quality, albeit it does have some bugs.

-You can get Vital from their website right here, unfortunately there is no mac version, only windows.
+You can get Vital from their website right here.
 Don’t confuse it with Glitch 2, which is a (very good) paid effects unit.
+Meanwhile, you can get Surge XT here as well.

 Effectrix free alternative vst: Glitch

 Step into the world of sequenced effect units.
-Basically, they apply effects only to certain parts of your sound, and you control which part you want to modify with a simple and known interface.
+These are a great addition to your home studio because they apply effects only to certain parts of your sound, and you control which part you want to modify with a simple and known interface.
 The resemblance is not there, but trust us, it is basically the same thing.
 The effects are on par in sound quality, and there is even a randomiser on board for those that like to experiment.

 RC-20 Retro Color free alternative vst: Izotope Vinyl